togrupe/dlive-midi-tools/README.md

 * CH25-32
 * CH97-128

-in this case the not mentioned channels are not touched.
+in this case the not mentioned channels are not touched, this works as well for the  `Groups`.

 Empty lines in between are **not** supported. <br>